 If you have ANY of these symptoms, stay home, and immediately contact the University Pat Walker Health Center and follow their guidance.

 Also, be on the lookout for emergency warning signs:

 - Inability to stay awake

 If someone is showing any of these signs immediately call 911.

 Thank you for YOUR help in keeping our campus community safe.

 Stay tuned to the Arkansas News, email, social media, and the coronavirus update site

-Support the institutional mission of the University of Arkansas by providing high quality Testing Services to students, graduates, professionals and others from the surrounding communities and states.
-We’re driven to help examinees reach their academic and professional goals in a standardized setting that promotes honesty, integrity and fairness.
-UA Testing Services subscribes to the NCTA Professional Standards and Guidelines with the objective of administering tests in a pleasant , secure, accessible and technologically advanced environment.
+Support the institutional mission of the University of Arkansas by providing high quality Testing Services to a diverse population of students, graduates, professionals and others from the surrounding communities and states within an atmosphere of inclusivity, diversity, equity, and civility.
+We are driven to help examinees reach their academic and professional goals in a standardized setting that promotes honesty, integrity, and fairness.
+UA Testing Services subscribes to the NCTA Professional Standards and Guidelines to administer tests in a pleasant, secure, accessible, and technologically advanced environment.